karic123/EECS-678/Studying/Notes/2017-04-29 Final Review.md

 At least the semester is over.
 Now I remember why I was so fucking burnt out by the time I completed my undergrad degree.

+## Final exam graded

+I got a 71%.
+Even though I felt like I was doing well up until I hit the questions that I didn't recognize from the review slides, I got a low C. I spent so much time studying, but again not all the right things...
+When "Filesystem" was highlighted on the slides, I went over the basics but nothing relating to calculations, since he didn't go in-depth into that; it was just a bullet-point, essentially.

+So, y'know, fuck me.